Postoperative Nausea And Vomiting Market Size and Share

 Postoperative Nausea And Vomiting Market Analysis by Mordor Intelligence

-The postoperative nausea vomiting market size stood at USD 2.33 billion in 2025 and is forecast to reach USD 3.04 billion by 2030, advancing at a 5.48% CAGR over the period.
+The postoperative nausea vomiting market is expected to grow from USD 2.33 billion in 2025 to USD 2.46 billion in 2026 and is forecast to reach USD 3.19 billion by 2031 at 5.40% CAGR over 2026-2031.
 Continuous quality-of-care benchmarking, wider adoption of enhanced recovery after surgery protocols, and pay-for-performance incentives keep prophylactic antiemetic use on every hospital’s scorecard.
 Higher surgical throughput in outpatient centers, coupled with the growing mix of complex oncological procedures, is also pushing demand upward.
 At the same time, price competition from generics intensifies, driving an innovation race toward long-acting injectables and fixed-dose combinations that can justify premium reimbursement.
 Regulatory encouragement for combination labeling and the integration of digital risk-scoring tools further enlarge the addressable patient pool without adding significant administrative burden.

 Key Report Takeaways